Healthy Breakfast Muesli Recipe

 Pick And Mix Muesli

 Making up these mixes makes me wonder why I have ever bought muesli in the past at all since it is only a mix of ingredients, sometimes with unwanted additions like lots of sugar and salt.
 I am sure it is much more economical to make up your own too.
 As well as more tasty!

 It’s fun to select different nuts, dried fruits and then add some fresh fruit of your choice.
 Add some local honey if you need a bit of sweetness.
 Use natural yoghurt instead of milk for a change.
 Try a different milk too such as almond milk.

 Fresh Fruit To Serve

-To serve the muesli we usually add some fresh fruit which might be sliced banana, sliced apple, pieces of orange, fresh or tinned pineapple, blueberries, raspberries (which I often buy frozen) or strawberries (but only whne they are in season).
+To serve the muesli we usually add some fresh fruit which might be sliced banana, sliced apple, pieces of orange, fresh or tinned pineapple, blueberries, raspberries (which I often buy frozen) or strawberries (but only when they are in season).
 This adds a final flourish to a lovely breakfast that really does keep you going until lunchtime.

 Recipe For A Healthy Breakfast

 Oats are good for you in so many ways and provide slow release energy so it leaves you satisfied until lunch time.
 I always use really good quality jumbo oats for my muesli.